 Historically, standardized test scores have provided college admissions officials with a means of narrowing their list of applicants.
 In recent years, however, a growing number of schools have placed increasing emphasis on other aspects of college applications, like your grade point average (GPA) and personal statement.
 Certain institutions have even made the ACT and SAT optional.
 Depending on your academic profile, goals, and your testing skills, this may be wonderful news.
 But before you throw out your study guides, it is worth considering how a strong score on an exam like the ACT can improve your chances of admission.
+According to ACT, Inc., the average ACT score is a 21—let's dive a little deeper into how that comes about:

-An alternative to the standard
+The ACT is an alternative to the standard

 When it comes to assessing the college readiness of high school students, many individuals think of the SAT.
 For decades, the SAT was the go-to test for high school juniors and seniors who planned to attend college.
 While the SAT is perhaps the most ubiquitous standardized test in the United States, it is not the only one—in fact, in certain parts of the country, particularly the Midwest, the ACT is as or more common than the SAT.